-Top Five Most Expensive Supercars
+Five Super Expensive Supercars

 Speed, power, performance, and excitement.
 What has all of these traits?
 If you guessed supercars, you’re right.
 Supercars are modern marvels of engineering.
 When carbon, aluminum, and pure unadulterated power collide, a supercar is born.
 Whether it’s a Bugatti Veyron or a Pagani Zonda, every man has a dream-car.
 What is your dream-car?
 Is it a creature of pure performance, or is it a fusion of luxury and performance?
 Every supercar is unique.
 Each have their own styles, horsepower, top-speed, and engineering techniques, but there is one thing that all supercars have in common.
 They are all VERY expensive.
 Even the cheapest supercars can be well over $100,000 USD.
 For most people, supercars are out of reach because of the price, but that is what one must pay for the bleeding edge of power and performance.
-Today we will look at the top five most expensive supercars, and why they cost what they do.
+Today we will look at five of the most expensive supercars, and why they cost what they do.

 5) Pagani Huayra BC – $2,500,000